 1.1.
-Always wear safety glasses (or glasses) to save your eyesight when working with a lead-acid battery in case of an explosion.
+Always wear safety glasses to save your eyesight when working with a lead-acid battery in case of an explosion.

 1.3.
 Perform regular preventive maintenance on car and deep cycle batteries, especially during hot weather and before cold weather.
-Keep the battery fully charged; top clean; cable mating surfaces, terminal posts, clamps and lugs free from corrosion/oxidation; and routinely check cable connects and alternator belt tightness.
-Keep non-sealed wet batteries (with filler caps) filled to the proper level with distilled water, but do not overfill or use tap water.
+Keep the battery fully charged; battery top clean; cable mating surfaces, terminal posts, clamps and lugs free from corrosion or oxidation; and routinely check cable connects and alternator belt tightness.
+Before you disconnect a battery terminal, use a memory keep alive tool.
+Keep non-sealed flooded (wet) batteries (with filler caps) filled to the proper level with distilled water, but do not over fill or use tap water.
 The plates must be covered at all times to prevent internal battery explosions or sulfation.
 (Please see Section 3.)

 1.4.
 In hot climates try and keep batteries as cool as possible.
-For under the hood, use a non-sealed wet starting battery (with filler caps so you replace lost water) or a sealed AGM VRLA starting battery.
+For under the hood, use a non-sealed flooded (wet) starting battery (with filler caps so you replace lost water) or a sealed AGM VRLA starting battery.
 (Please see Section 7.)

 1.5.
-For batteries not used frequently, people kill more of them with bad charging practices than die of old age.
+For batteries not used frequently, people kill more of them with bad charging practices than die of old age from sulfation.
 To prevent permanent sulfation and especially in hot or freezing weather, try to keep the battery fully charged.
 (Please see Section 9. for more information on charging and chargers.)

 1.6.
-When buying a replacement starting battery, buy the heaviest and freshest battery compatible with the vehicle's charging system, with the largest Reserve Capacity (RC) and longest free replacement warranty that will physically fit in your vehicle, and sized with the Cold Cranking Amp (CCA) performance for the coldest climate the engine is started in.
-Normally replacing the OEM battery with the same type and size is the best choice.
+When buying a replacement starting battery, buy the heaviest and freshest battery compatible with the vehicle's charging system, with the largest Reserve Capacity (RC) and longest free replacement warranty that will physically fit in your vehicle, and sized with the minimum Cold Cranking Amp (CCA) performance for the coldest climate the engine is started in.
+Normally replacing the OEM battery with the same type and size is a good choice.
+Before you disconnect a battery terminal, use a memory keep alive tool.
 For deep cycle batteries, buy the freshest and heaviest battery with thickest plates and Amp Hour (AH) capacity that best suits the application, matches the charger, and has the lowest total cost of ownership.
 (Please see Section 7.)

 1.7.
-Avoid a deep discharge (below 20% State-of-Charge or 12.0 VDC) of the battery because this could prematurely kill it, due to cell reversal.
-After deep discharges or jump-starts, fully recharge a starting battery with an external charger, remove the surface charge, and load test the battery and charging system for latent damage.
+Avoid a deep discharge (below 20% State-of-Charge or 12.0 VDC) of the battery because this could prematurely kill it, due to cell reversal or damage a computer(s).
+After deep discharges or jump-starts, fully recharge a starting battery with an external charger, remove the surface charge, and test the battery and charging system for latent damage.
 (Please see Section 4.)

 1.11.
 For negative grounded systems, always jump start 12-volt batteries POSITIVE (+) terminal to POSITIVE (+) terminal and NEGATIVE (-) terminal to the frame or engine block away from the battery or or use AGM battery to greatly reduce the risk of a battery explosion.
-Do NOT jump start or recharge a frozen battery.
-Thaw it out first.
+Do not leave the engine running in the donor vehicle because it might damage it's computer(s).
+Do NOT jump start or recharge a frozen battery because the plates maybe damaged.
+Thaw it out and test it before recharging it.
 (Please see Section 6. for more information on jump starting.)

 1.14.
-If the temperature is below freezing, keep the battery fully charged, use synthetic engine oil, a engine block heater, battery warmer, temperature compensated "smart" charger, take the battery indoors, or a combination of the above.
+If the temperature is below freezing, keep the battery fully charged, use full synthetic engine oil, a engine block heater, battery warmer, continuous charging with a temperature compensated "smart" charger, take the battery indoors, or combinations of the above.
 (Please see the CCA vs. Temperature Diagram in Section 7.2) Alternatively use two batteries in parallel for more CCA performance.
-Batteries that have less than a 40% State-of-Charge will freeze at 0 degrees F (-17.8 degrees C) and fully discharged batteries will freeze at approximately 20 degrees F (-6.7 degrees C).
+Flooded batteries that have less than a 40% State-of-Charge will freeze at 0 degrees F (-17.8 degrees C) and fully discharged batteries will freeze at approximately 20 degrees F (-6.7 degrees C).

 <<<Previous [Home] [Top] Next>>>